Kandil2001/Lid-Cavity-Evolution/matlab/iterative-solver/README.md

 - [License](#license)
 - [References](#references)
 - [Contact](#contact)
 ---

 ## About This Solver

-This branch contains the **modular, loop-based MATLAB implementation** of the SIMPLE algorithm for the classic lid-driven cavity problem.
+This branch contains an **iterative (loop-based) MATLAB implementation** of the SIMPLE algorithm for the lid-driven cavity problem.
-It is the educational and benchmarking baseline for more advanced solvers in the [Lid Cavity Evolution](../../README.md) suite.
+It is designed for educational clarity and direct benchmarking against the vectorized version, using **identical structure, boundary conditions, and outputs** for fair comparison and algorithm understanding.

 - **File:** `IterativeSolver.m`
 - **Location:** `main/matlab/iterative-solver/`
-- **Focus:** Algorithm clarity, modularity, and benchmark performance.
+- **Focus:** Educational clarity, algorithm transparency, and performance benchmarking

 ---

-## Features
+## Key Features

 - Finite volume discretization on a staggered grid
-- Modular functions for predictor, corrector, and pressure Poisson steps
-- Triple-nested loops for educational clarity (no vectorization)
+- **Triple-nested loop implementation** for maximum educational clarity
-- Precomputed constants & preallocated arrays for efficiency
+- Modular function structure for maintainability and understanding
-- Animated visualization and GIF export
+- Real-time visualization and optional GIF export
-- Detailed residual/convergence monitoring
-- Comprehensive summary plot (velocity, pressure, vorticity, centerlines, residuals)
+- Residual tracking, convergence monitoring, and performance reporting

+---

+## Why Iterative?

+- **Educational clarity:** Explicit loops make the algorithm steps transparent and easy to follow
+- **Debugging friendly:** Step-by-step execution allows for easy inspection of intermediate values
+- **Baseline performance:** Provides reference timing for vectorized optimization comparisons
+- **Algorithm understanding:** Helps students and researchers understand the fundamental SIMPLE steps
+- **Foundation for learning:** Serves as a starting point for understanding CFD algorithm implementation

 ---